Producers Funding Original Work by New, Diverse Artists Who APRIL FOOLS It's a "Snow Dogs" Musical

 Other producers - each armed with a banana cream pie perfect for throwing - were quick to join in on the fun.

-Still, some theatre fans think that these actual millionaires - who could work to reshape the theatre industry in a more progressive, inclusive fashion, but choose not to - took the joke a little too far.
+Still, some theatre fans think that certain, particularly powerful industry names - who could work to reshape the theatre industry in a more progressive, inclusive fashion - took the joke a little too far.

 “I was so excited when all of Broadway’s biggest backers mailed me a grant check to fund my dance academy for military veterans,” said Jennifer Turrun, a choreographer and volunteer with over a dozen charitable organizations and also she’s a nun.
 “I did think it was weird they put the check in a plastic tube.
-But when I opened it and a bunch of plastic snakes popped out, it made sense.
-I don’t know why they had to hide behind a door and dump $22 theatre wine on me.
-That felt like overkill.”
+But when I opened it and a bunch of plastic snakes popped out, it made sense.”